Shape matters: Body dynamics underlies efficient jumping

+A key ingredient for actuating power-amplified motions in elastic structures is the decoupling of the low-power input from the high-power output.
+A `latch' -- the archer’s fingers holding the arrow and bowstring in a drawn bow -- is an exemplar decoupling mechanism that enables the temporal separation of low-power energy storage and high-power actuation.
+Latch mechanisms are usually part of the elastic body itself as for the~click beetles~\cite{BolminSocha21} and many invertebrates~\cite{Patek2015}, but also in artificial jumping systems~\cite{Yang2012,WangWang23}.
+Their geometric/structural properties and the dynamics of their removal (e.g. latch removal velocity and unlatching duration) have proven to be pivotal for controlling the transformation of elastic potential energy into kinetic energy in `Latch-Mediated, Spring Actuated' (or LaMSA) mechanical systems~\cite{KagayaPatek16,IltonBhamla18,Divi2020,Divi2023,HyunOlberding23}.
+However, the latched object such as a jumper is usually modelled as a simple spring-mass system.

-Latch mechanisms are usually embodied in the elastic body itself as for the~click beetles~\cite{BolminSocha21}, but also in artificial jumping systems~\cite{Yang2012,WangWang23}.
-However, in other cases another body (most often a substrate) serves as an anchor and the effective latch is the connection between the jumper and substrate.
+In other cases another body (most often a substrate) serves as an anchor and the effective latch is the connection between the jumper and substrate.
 This unusual `external latch' behavior is exhibited by some larval beetles~\cite{BertoneGibson22}.
 It is understood that the larva attaches its legs to the substrate and then arches its body dorsally by muscle contraction.
 Because of the attachment to the substrate, the arching of the larva's back does not significantly change the shape but effectively stores elastic energy in the elastic components of its body (the spring) while its legs grip the substrate (thereby forming the latch).
 When the legs begin to lose contact with the substrate, the constraint imposed by the latch is released and the body is able to return to its (now curved) natural state.
-In the process, the stored elastic energy is transferred to kinetic energy of jumping.
-The combination of relaxation to a curved shape and jumping is shown in fig.~\ref{fig:1a}.
+In the process, the stored elastic energy is transferred to kinetic energy.
+The combination of relaxation to a curved shape and jumping is shown in Fig.~\ref{fig:1}A.

+The same function of decoupling power \emph{in} and \emph{out} can also be observed in snapping instabilities: a spherical cap of finite thickness may be everted at low power but quickly snaps to its natural state upon release~\cite{TaffetaniJiang18}.
+Applications that harness snap-through to generate power-amplified motions include jumping toys~\cite{PandeyMoulton14} as well as plants~\cite{Forterre2013} and animals~\cite{SmithYanega11,KuanChiu20}.

+In addition to the decoupling mechanism, jumping requires a rigid surface to generate the reaction force for takeoff.
+This poses a complex problem that combines elastic deformation with a dynamically evolving contact region.
+In this context, the power-amplified jumping of snapping spherical caps has been examined with soft robots and finite-element simulations~\cite{GorissenMelancon20,AbeHashiguchi25,AbeSano26}, and scaling analyses based on quasi-static assumptions and energy conservation~\cite{AbeHashiguchi25,AbeSano26}.
+However, a detailed study of how useful work is generated, and the role of elastic deformation at the body scale, is still lacking.